teltek/PumukitYoutubeBundle/Resources/doc/InstallationGuide.md

 Installation Guide
 ==================

-*This page is updated to the 2.1.0*
+*This page is updated to the PuMuKIT 2.1.0*

 Before installing this bundle, check you have installed and enabled NotificationBundle: